leeford/TeamsAdminTool/README.md

 There are two ways this can be achieved:

-  1. **Connect using a shared, pre-configured Azure AD Application** - This is the easiest option and no setup is required, using a shared application all you will need to do is login using your O365 account and consent the application against your tenant (admin consent required):
+  1. **Connect using a shared, pre-configured Azure AD Application** - This is the easiest option and no set up is required, using a shared application all you will need to do is login using your O365 account and consent the application against your tenant (admin consent required):

       _Grant Consent Prompt:_